LeaderPortfolio

 Founded Pure Software

-Hastings founded Pure Software, which produced software troubleshooting products.
+Hastings founded Pure Software, a software company.

 Philanthropic Impact